Boost Your Immune Wellness and Resilience

 · Clearing Mucus: Use eucalyptus and/or tea tree oil, 2-3 drops in a facial steam bath to clear nasal passages.

 Eat a Rainbow: Consume a variety of fresh fruits and vegetables daily to ensure a good intake of vitamin C, carotenoids, and antioxidants.
 Focus on organic produce and include lots of garlic and ginger in your diet.
 When you are feeling up to eating again, sip on chicken and veggie soup or congee, or bone broth.
-IMMUNE BOOSTING RECIPES
+See my IMMUNE BOOSTING RECIPES for inspiration.

 Protein Sources: Ensure adequate protein intake from sources like mushrooms, lentils, beans, nuts, oily fish, chicken, and red meat.